waldyrious/economics-of-package-management/essay.md

 Why does Jan Lehnardt have a day job?

 Do you know those names?
 They're the authors of software you have on your laptops right now, in software that is the beating heart of a thousand open-source programs you use every day.
-And not just you-- every Fortune 500 company there is runs the software written by those people, and dozens of others who contributed software to node and npm in the early days.
+And not just you— every Fortune 500 company there is runs the software written by those people, and dozens of others who contributed software to node and npm in the early days.
 They aren't wealthy, despite the enormous value created by the software they wrote.

 Capitalism is supposed to reward people like them, but in practice it does not.